Luis Artavia-Mora

 About me

-As a behavioral scientist and development economist, I have over 10 years of global experience as a researcher, manager, and consultant.
-Whether it is ensuring access to quality healthcare, education, housing, society, or economic opportunities, I am passionate about breaking down barriers and promoting the inclusion of vulnerable groups to create a more just, equitable and healthy society.
+I have over 12 years of global experience as researcher, manager, and trainer.
+I am passionate about breaking down barriers and promoting the inclusion of vulnerable groups to create a more just, equitable and healthy society.

-• Affiliate at the Center for Social Norms and Behavioral Dynamics, UPenn
+• Research affiliate at the Center for Social Norms and Behavioral Dynamics, UPenn.

 My work